How to Start Writing a Book Today: Goodbye, Procrastination!

 Explore your idea

-Next it’s time to take your broad idea and develop it into a full concept.
+The first thing we’ll do, is take your broad idea and develop it into a full concept.

 There are a lot of things to consider as you develop your book, and the way you’ll go about planning it will vary depending on whether you’re writing fiction or nonfiction.
 For a detailed fiction walkthrough, you can watch the rest of the above video series here.
 Some things you’ll want to consider at this stage are: